benoitkugler/textlayout/README.md

 ## Project superseded

 This project has been merged into [go-text/typesetting](https://github.com/go-text/typesetting) and this repository will not be maintained anymore : developpement will happen in the go-text repo.
-All users should use go-text instead, unless they require support for old Type1 or Linux Bitmap fonts.
+All users should use go-text instead, unless if they require support for old Type1 or Linux Bitmap fonts.

 ## Project structure update